Deutsche Luft Hansa

-Deutsche Luft Hansa A.G. (from 1933 styled as Deutsche Lufthansa and also known as Luft Hansa, Lufthansa, or DLH) was a German airline, serving as flag carrier of the country during the later years of the Weimar Republic and throughout Nazi Germany, when it had close links to the Nazi Party.
+Deutsche Luft Hansa A.G. (from 1933 styled as Deutsche Lufthansa and also known as Luft Hansa, Lufthansa, or DLH) was a German airline, established in 1926.
+It served as the flag carrier of the country during the later years of the Weimar Republic and throughout the era of Nazi Germany, when it had close links to the Nazi Party.
+It ceased operations in April 1945, in the final stages of the Second World War.

 Although Deutsche Luft Hansa was the forerunner of modern German airline Lufthansa (founded in 1953) and both airlines share the same logo, there is no legal connection between the two.
-However, the new Lufthansa took over staff from the old airline and considers itself to be in the tradition of it.
+However, the new Lufthansa took over staff from the old airline and claims DLH's legacy.
 For this reason it is controversial in the historical reappraisal to what extent the modern Lufthansa should confess to crimes committed by the old airline.

 History

 1920s

 Deutsche Luft Hansa was founded on 6 January 1926 in Berlin.
 The name of the company means "German Hansa of the Air".
 The Hansa or Hanseatic League dominated maritime trade in the Baltic Sea area for hundreds of years, and is well regarded in Germany to this day.
-The airline was created by the merger of Deutscher Aero Lloyd, formerly Deutsche Luft-Reederei (1917 to 1923), and Junkers Luftverkehr (c.
-1919) in 1926.
+The airline was created by the merger of Deutsche Luft-Reederei and Junkers Luftverkehr in 1926.
 The two companies, Germany's largest airlines at the time, were forced to merge by the German government, while all other airlines were shut down.
 This reorganization was intended to reduce the amount of financial support the government provided to the airline industry.
 Like many other countries, Germany subsidized the airlines, which also gave the German government control over them.

-The stylised flying crane symbol had been used by DLR and Deutscher Aero Lloyd.
+The stylised flying crane symbol predates Luft Hansa and had been used by DLR and Deutscher Aero Lloyd.

 The foundation of the airline coincided with the lifting of restrictions on commercial air operations imposed on Germany by the Treaty of Versailles.
 This allowed the route network to be quickly expanded to cover major European cities.
 The initial fleet consisted of 162 aircraft, nearly all of them outdated World War I types, and the company had 1,527 staff.
 The most important airfield for DLH was Berlin Tempelhof.
 From there a Fokker F.II took off on 6 April 1926 for the first scheduled flight to Zürich via Halle, Erfurt and Stuttgart.
 In the same year, Deutsche Luft Hansa acquired a stake in Deruluft, a joint German-Soviet airline, and launched non-stop flights from Berlin to Moscow, which was then regarded as an exceptionally long distance.
 Shortly after that flights to Paris were commenced.
 Deutsche Luft Hansa was one of the first airlines to operate night flights, the first of which connected Berlin with Königsberg using Junkers G 24 aircraft.
 This route proved so successful that the night train connection was discontinued some years later.